 How to preserve your energy to better bounce back

 Fatigue is a real problem for prostate cancer patients.
+How to preserve energy to better bounce back then becomes a priority.
 But you can help yourself lose that tired feeling if you follow some simple advice.

 Cancer can cause changes in your body, including increased energy needs.
 Chemotherapy and radiation can also cause fatigue while your body works to repair damaged non-cancer cells.
 Treatments that have side effects such as anemia and pain, or that affect your hormones, can also contribute to fatigue.
 Example of manifestations of fatigue :